declarativesystems/r_profile/REFERENCE.md

 ### r_profile::puppet::master::license

-R_profile::Puppet::Master::License

-Install a puppet license key onto the puppet Master.
 This works by symlinking the license.key file from your control repository to the correct location on the puppet master.
 To upgrade or alter your license information, just update the file in the control repository (production branch) and then deploy to the master as usual.